-Fernández tells us that the patatas bravas here are different to most you’ll find around the city, as they’re healthier and tastier.
+He tells us that the patatas bravas here are different to most you’ll find around the city, as they’re healthier and tastier.
 At El Botijo, they boil baby potatoes, instead of frying, and use two different kinds of paprika from Spain – one sweet and one spicy – instead of a tomatoey bravas sauce.
 The menu is inspired by culinary traditions from across Spain, with a range of cheeses, Ibérico ham, chorizo, tostas and Spanish wines, always including one white and one tinto (red) from Valencia.

-“Whatever you like, we’ll find a wine for you,” says Fernández.
+“Whatever you like, we’ll find a wine for you,” says the waiter.
 He often brings samples to customers’ tables to make sure they like the wine before ordering a glass or bottle, as he wants everyone to enjoy their dining experience at El Botijo.
 “You come here to enjoy.
 To enjoy the food, the wine, the service and everything.
 You don’t think about anything; just enjoy time with your family and friends,” he says.

 And enjoy we do!
-The food definitely does not disappoint; it certainly lives up to Fernández’s description.
+The food definitely does not disappoint; it certainly lives up to his description.
 The bravas are refreshingly different to others we’ve tried around Valencia, with the paprika adding the perfect amount of spice to the dish.
 As for the Valencian tomato salad, you will have never seen a bigger tomato in your life!
 Very filling and extremely tasty, this simple dish is my favourite; the tomato itself is so flavoursome, it didn’t need anything fancy to make it a memorable and mouth-watering tapa.
 My friend, Serena, enjoys the creamy artichoke paté the most, so much so that she wants to ask for the recipe!
 The subtle taste of artichoke makes the paté just the right amount of moreish that you don’t want to reach the end of the bowl.

-As we enjoy our tapas on the terrace, many customers come and go; some stay longer to chat with Fernández and co-owner, Manuel Sanmiguel, while others enjoy a quick drink and tapa before heading on their way.
-Sanmiguel opened El Botijo thirteen years ago to serve the local people at a time when there were only two tapas bars in El Carmen.
+As we enjoy our tapas on the terrace, many customers come and go; some stay longer to chat with the waiter and also co-owner, Manuel Sanmiguel, while others enjoy a quick drink and tapa before heading on their way.
+Sanmiguel opened El Botijo fourteen years ago, to serve the local people at a time when there were only two tapas bars in El Carmen.
 Since tourism to Valencia has increased over the last several years, this historic barrio has become steadily busier.
-“Valencia has changed a lot over the last 5 to 6 years due to tourists,” says Fernández.
-“Nobody used to know Valencia but now they do.
+The waiter adds: “Valencia has changed a lot over the last 5 to 6 years due to tourists.
+Nobody used to know Valencia but now they do.
 El Carmen was too busy for the people from here.
 When you know the city, you look for somewhere calmer, not busy places a lot.”

-Amongst the uncertainty for bars at this time, one thing is for sure: if you want good food and good conversation, El Botijo is the place to be!
+Amongst the uncertainty for bars at this time, one thing is for sure: if you want good food and good conversation, ‘El Botijo’ is the place to be!

-Article & Photos by Anna Hart
+Report by Anna Hart

 TASCA EL BOTIJO